 When designing this tank top pattern, I envisioned a flowy tank that I could throw on over some capris or leggings.
 I wanted a tank that I could wear to summer BBQs that would both dress up my look and keep me COOL and COMFORTABLE while chowing down on some delicious grub with friends and family.
 I think I achieved that!
 I also may or may not have twirled a few times after trying it on. 😉

 This is a premium pattern meaning that you can find it among my Ravelry designs.
-As always, should you require assistance when using this or any of my patterns, you may reach out to me on the Heart Hook Home Facebook page and I’ll be happy to help!
+As always, should you require assistance when using this or any of my patterns, you may reach out to me by sending a message to the Heart Hook Home Facebook page or send me an email and I’ll be happy to help!

 If you’d like to turn this beauty into a flowy dress, continue adding length until it hits where you like.
 Add a small belt, some strappy sandals, and big jewelry to complete the ensemble.
 Ahhh ♥ Note that you will need to wear something underneath, here I am wearing a tan camisole.